TheRealMarcusChiu/personal-website-2/content/thoughts/_index.md

 # 💭 Thoughts

 Not everything I do fits neatly into code or canvas — sometimes I just need to write.
-Here you’ll find thoughts, reflections, learning journeys, and the occasional rant.
+Here you’ll find my occasional rants.